ErtugrulDay/nlp/README.md

 <br> <br> Week 9: Sentiment Analysis Application: Sentiment analysis is performed from texts such as Yelp reviews or Twitter data.
 Each comment is categorised as positive or negative.
 <br> <br> Week 10: Topic Discovery with Clustering: Using a group of news headlines, K-means clustering algorithm is used to group the news according to similar topics.
 <br> <br> Week 11: Disambiguation using Word Sense Disambiguation (WSD): A WSD algorithm is used to contextually analyse both ‘riverbank’ and “bank” meanings of the word ‘bank’.
+<br> <br> Week 12: Sentence Analysis with Dependency Analysis: Dependency analysis is performed on a Turkish text using spaCy or NLTK and the relationship of each word in the sentence is extracted.